Hetalia: Axis Powers

-Hetalia: Axis Powers (ヘタリア Axis Powers, Hetaria Akushisu Pawāzu) is a Japanese webcomic, later adapted as a manga and an anime series, by Hidekaz Himaruya.
-The series' main presentation is as an often over-the-top allegory of political and historic events as well as more general cultural comparisons.
-Characters are personifications of countries, regions such as Hong Kong, and micronations with little reference to other national personifications.
-Both positive and negative cultural stereotypes form part of each character's personality.
+Hetalia: Axis Powers (ヘタリア Axis Powers, Hetaria Akushisu Pawāzu) is a Japanese webcomic written and illustrated by Hidekaz Himaruya.
+It was adapted as a manga series, which was serialized in Comic Birz from 2006 to 2013.
+A dark humour genre anime adaptation, produced by Studio Deen, premiered in 2009.
+The series' main presentation is as a comedic allegory of political and historic events as well as more general cultural comparisons.
+Characters are mostly male personifications of countries, regions, and micronations, with both positive and negative cultural stereotypes forming part of each character's personality.
+Hetalia (ヘタリア) is a portmanteau combining hetare (ヘタレ) and "Italia" (イタリア, Itaria).